MORTGAGE RATES TODAY IN INDIANA

 Refinancing your mortgage can be a good way to lower your monthly payments, get a lower interest rate, or cash out some of your home equity.
 Some of the refinancing options available in Indiana include:

-The FHA Streamline Refinance allows FHA-insured homeowners to refinance into current mortgage rates with minimal hassle.
+• FHA Streamline Refinance: Allows FHA-insured homeowners to refinance into current mortgage rates with minimal hassle.

-The VA Interest-Rate Reduction Refinance Loan can reduce the monthly payments on VA loans by adjusting the APR.
+• VA Interest-Rate Reduction Refinance Loan: Can reduce the monthly payments on VA loans by adjusting the annual percentage rate (APR).

-Conventional refinance loans are available to homeowners who do not have FHA or VA loans.
-Conventional refinance loans may offer lower interest rates than FHA or VA loans, but they may also have higher fees.
+• Conventional Refinance: Available to homeowners who do not have FHA or VA loans.
+These may offer lower interest rates but may also have higher fees.

 Buyers in Indiana can expect to pay between 2% and 5% of the home’s purchase price in closing costs.
 These costs include: